 Marketing: Patterns revealed by graph analytics in a user/customer database can be used to develop more effective marketing, e.g., product recommendations – songs, movies, retail purchases, etc.

 Considerations for successful implementation

-Aligning business operations to graph is essential for a successful implementation of graph analytics in an enterprise’s operations.
-It can be a significant effort to translate the business operations into data points that represent nodes and edges in Graph Theory.
+Aligning business operations to graph is essential for the successful implementation of graph analytics in an enterprise’s operations.
+It can be a significant effort to translate business operations into data points that represent nodes and edges in Graph Theory.
 For example, if we want to represent a banking transaction as a graph, a node can be any entity that makes deposits, receives deposits, guarantor, signer, etc. An edge can be a directed link from the entity that makes deposits to the beneficiary of the deposit, or other types of transactions.
 The data representation grows significantly if there is no thoughtful process to filter the relevant entities and transactions or linkages.
 In addition, there may be special cases or exceptions that may need human intervention.

 Data quality is another key element of success.
 Graph is a data-driven approach to represent relationships.
 If the underlying data is not correct or consistent, the insights generated from graph analysis can be adversely affected.

 Computational resources are another important consideration for enterprise-level implementation.
 The data representation of a network can be very complex as it may have arbitrary data size and a complex topological structure.
 Graph data often have dynamic and multimodal features that span different levels (node/edge/graph) and contexts.
 As an example, the features in a banking dataset may include different types of bank account holders (node level), means of transaction (edge level), amounts of transactions (edge level), and legitimacy of transactions (suspicious or not) within the local network (graph level) as well as within the same system.
 Complex computations and mathematical estimations require intensive computational resources to accomplish these challenging tasks.